In the Centre of England

 Signs Appeal Success

-Working with Royal Leamington Spa Town Council, Lillington Local History Society's campaign has been successful and 'Welcome to Lillington' and 'Lillington' highway signs can now be seen on five key entry routes into Lillington.
+Working with Royal Leamington Spa Town Council, Lillington Local History Society's campaign was successful and 'Welcome to Lillington' and 'Lillington' highway signs can now be seen on five key entry routes into Lillington.

 Sign